-Unscrew one of the stainless steel SMA fittings from the flow cell and tap the cell against the surface of a table until the seals and window fall out.
+Unscrew one of the SMA fittings from the flow cell and tap the cell against the surface of a table until the seals and window fall out.
 Repeat this process on the other side.
-If windows will not come out, soak the flow cell overnight in DI water.
+If windows do not come out on one or both sides, use a piece of 1/16th inch OD PEEK tubing cut at a sharp angle and insert into the flow cell to push them out.
+As an alternative, the flow cell can be soaked overnight in DI water.